Learning Not to Run Away from Emotions

 From time to time it would be a good idea to ask ourselves, how am I feeling?
 What emotion might be here with me right now?
 This little question will help us understand the things that happen to us and also connect with our own emotions.

-If I don’t run away from emotions, I now have the ability to create a certain balance.
+If I don’t run away from emotions, I now can create a certain balance.
 To be well.
 This balance is based on the idea that no emotion is harmful (in and of itself).
 It’s simply saying something about what’s going on inside.

 This text is provided for informational purposes only and does not replace consultation with a professional.
 If in doubt, consult your specialist.